-When you install vSphere with Tanzu version 7.0 Update 1c or upgrade the Supervisor Cluster from version 7.0 Update 1 to version 7.0 Update 1c, you upgrade the NSX Container Plug-in (NCP) which in turn migrates the networking topology of the Supervisor Cluster, namespaces, and Tanzu Kubernetes clusters.
+When you install vSphere with Tanzu version 7.0 Update 1c or upgrade the Supervisor Cluster from version 7.0 Update 1 to version 7.0 Update 1c, you upgrade the NSX Container Plug-in (NCP).
+This in turn migrates the networking topology of the Supervisor Cluster, namespaces, and Tanzu Kubernetes clusters.
 After the upgrade, the networking topology is upgraded from a single tier-1 gateway topology to a topology that has a tier-1 gateway for each namespace within the Supervisor Cluster.

 During the upgrade, the NCP configures the NSX-T Data Center resources to support the new topology.
 The NCP provides a shared network infrastructure for namespaces that have less of layer-4 and layer-7 load balancing services.
 This reduces the resources on NSX and makes more available for Tanzu Kubernetes clusters.

 System namespaces are namespaces that are used by the core components that are integral to functioning of the Supervisor Cluster and Tanzu Kubernetes clusters.
 The shared network resources that include the tier-1 gateway, load balancer, and SNAT IP are grouped in a system namespace.